Determinant Cofactor Expansion Calculator

 What is cofactor expansion?

 Cofactor expansion is a determinant method.
-It multiplies selected matrix entries by their cofactors.
-Each cofactor uses a sign and a minor determinant.
+It multiplies selected matrix entries by signed minor determinants, then adds those terms.

-The CSV and PDF exports include the matrix size, chosen expansion line, determinant, and cofactor term details.
+The CSV and PDF downloads include matrix details, selected expansion line, determinant value, and main cofactor terms.

 Related Calculators